Embird Embroidery Software

 Custom Outline Samples

-Samples are used to create fancy outlines.
-They are aligned along the outline in a continuous sewing.
+Samples are simple stitch formations used to create fancy outlines.
+They are aligned along the outline in a continuous sewing pattern.

-Samples are made so that they allow seamless, continuous connection.
+Samples are designed to allow seamless, continuous connection.

 Sample aligned continuously along the outline